Ken Cuccinelli: Tenure in office

-De facto Acting Deputy Secretary of Homeland Security
+De facto acting deputy secretary of homeland security

 Appointment controversy

-On November 13, 2019, newly sworn-in Acting Secretary of Homeland Security Chad Wolf named Cuccinelli to be the Senior Official Performing the Duties of the Deputy Secretary of Homeland Security.
+On November 13, 2019, newly sworn-in acting secretary of homeland security Chad Wolf named Cuccinelli to be the acting deputy secretary of homeland security.
 Cuccinelli continued to serve concurrently in the acting USCIS director role.

-The legality of this appointment was unclear; House Committee on Homeland Security Chair Bennie Thompson called the appointment "legally questionable", while University of Texas School of Law Professor Stephen Vladeck said that "because Congress has not, by law, specified which position is 'first assistant' to the Deputy Secretary, this move is technically legal," despite "messing up the entire DHS line of succession in order to pull this off."
+The legality of this appointment was unclear; House Committee on Homeland Security Chair Bennie Thompson called the appointment "legally questionable," while University of Texas School of Law professor Stephen Vladeck said that "because Congress has not, by law, specified which position is 'first assistant' to the deputy secretary, this move is technically legal," despite "messing up the entire DHS line of succession in order to pull this off."

-On November 15, House Democrats requested that the Comptroller General of the United States review the legality of this appointment and Chad Wolf's as Acting Secretary on the basis that former Acting Secretary Kevin McAleenan did not have authority to change the department's line of succession.
-On August 14, 2020, the Government Accountability Office issued a decision confirming that his appointment as Acting Deputy Secretary illegal on this basis.
+On November 15, House Democrats requested that the comptroller general of the United States review the legality of this appointment and Chad Wolf's as acting secretary on the basis that former acting secretary Kevin McAleenan did not have authority to change the department's line of succession.
+On August 14, 2020, the Government Accountability Office issued a decision confirming that his appointment as acting deputy secretary illegal on this basis.